 Interstate 269 initially spurred 2.7 miles south from the Tennessee state line to Mississippi 302 at Cayce in Marshall County.
 The succeeding segment opened to traffic on December 7, 2017.
-The $76 million project extended I-269 southwest from Cayce, 14.4 miles to Mississippi 305 at Lewisville.
-The final section of the 25.9-mile route through northern Mississippi is under construction, with completion anticipated for the fall 2018.1
+The $76 million project extended I-269 southwest from Cayce, 14.4 miles to Mississippi 305 at Lewisville.1 The final nine mile section of the 25.9-mile route through northern Mississippi opened to traffic on October 26, 2018.2

-Ultimately I-269 will form a half beltway encircling Memphis, Tennessee from I-55 & 69 at Southhaven to U.S. 51 and the Future I-69 corridor at Millington, Tennessee.
-Much of the route will be rural initially, with suburban development following.
-The route will also provide part of the long distance route southeast to Birmingham via Interstate 22, as I-22 will end at I-269 and Byhalia.
+I-269 and State Route 385 forms a half beltway encircling Memphis, Tennessee from I-55 & 69 at Southhaven to U.S. 51 and the Future I-69 corridor at Millington.
+Much of the rural route will eventually accommodate suburban development.
+The route also provides part of the long distance route southeast to Birmingham from Interstate 22 at Byhalia.